kavgan/droid_postman/README.md

 HOW TO ADD THIS LIBRARY TO YOUR PROJECT:

-1) Download the library droidpostman.jar
+1) Download the library droidpostman.jar (link: https://github.com/rohitpaniker/droid_postman)

 2) copy the library to your project's /libs directory (Example: "C:\Users\<your-user-name>\AndroidStudioProject\YourProject\app\libs\droidpostman.jar")